NarayaniVA/Plivo_ML_Task/README.md

 The somewhat moderate scores reflect the challenge and realism of highly noisy STT-style transcription and entity disturbance in both context and value segments.

+**Latency over 50 runs (batch_size=1):**

+- p50 latency: 46.59 ms
+- p95 latency: 107.65 ms

+The relatively high latency compared to the target reflects the use of a transformer-based model on CPU without optimization.
+There is opportunity to optimize inference speed to meet stricter latency budgets.

 ## Dataset Generation

 The training and development datasets are synthetically generated using the scripts in `scripts/generate_dataset.py` combined with helper functions in `src/data_utils.py`.